Strategy Synthesis in POMDPs via Game-Based Abstractions: Experiments

-\item Two rooms (together $10\times 20$) as depicted in Fig.~\ref{fig:grids}.
+\item A workspace consisting of two rooms (together $10\times 20$) as depicted in Fig.~\ref{fig:grids}.
 The doorway connecting the two rooms is a potential point of failure, as $\robot$ cannot see to the other side.
-To improve reachability, we added cameras to improve visibility. \item Corridors of the format $4\times x$ -- long, narrow grids that the Robot has to traverse from top to bottom, passing the $\cleaner$ on its way down. \end{enumerate}
+To improve reachability, we added two cameras for better visibility.

+\item Corridors of the format $4\times x$ -- long, narrow grids the robot has to traverse from top to bottom, passing the $\cleaner$. \end{enumerate}

 \tabcolsep{3pt}